RevenueCat/purchases-ios/Documentation.docc/V4_API_Migration_guide.md

 	}
 }
 ```
-Starting from Version 4, this becomes much simpler:
+Starting from Version 4, this becomes much simpler in Swift (Objective-C error handling is unchanged):
 ```swift
 if let error = error as?
 RevenueCat.ErrorCode {
 	switch error {